 Electioneering means campaigning for elected office on behalf of yourself or someone else.
 Campaigning may include putting up posters, distributing leaflets and fundraising.
-The membership can decide at the November meeting or in the Local By-Laws what expectations or limits can be used in local elections, which may include a timed speech, posters on the union board or local's social media, leaflet distribution, fundraising, etc.
+The membership can decide what expectations or limits can be used in local elections, which may include a timed speech, posters on the union board or local's social media, leaflet distribution, fundraising, etc.